rdsea/HINC/scenarios/sensorsinseaport/README.md

 to simulate an interperability query, the return will contain `available_artifact` which is a software artifact that reads data from http in JSON format and publishes the data in CSV format to and amqp queue.
 The configuration includes the broker url and amqp_queue in the parameters section.

 In reality you will need to have this artifact running somewhere with the correct configuration (amqp url and queue).

+A sample of this software artifact(used in the demo) can be found under https://github.com/rdsea/IoTCloudSamples/tree/master/IoTCloudUnits/httpAmqpclient

 # Final Update